joao-frohlich/cpython/Doc/library/logging.config.rst

 If the ``queue`` key is present, the corresponding value can be one of the following:

-* An object implementing the :class:`queue.Queue` public API.
-For instance, this may be an actual instance of :class:`queue.Queue` or a subclass thereof, or a proxy obtained by :meth:`multiprocessing.managers.SyncManager.Queue`.
+* An actual instance of :class:`queue.Queue` or a subclass thereof.
 This is of course only possible if you are constructing or modifying the configuration dictionary in code.

 * A string that resolves to a callable which, when called with no arguments, returns the :class:`queue.Queue` instance to use.
 That callable could be a